TYPO3-coreapi/ext-coreapi/README.md

 	* run/check the reports from the reports module
 * ConfigurationApi
 	* list, get and set TYPO3 configurations
-* ExtensionApi
-	* update an extension from TER

 ### CLI call: ###